scalableminds/webknossos-libs/docs/src/webknossos-py/development.md

 poetry run tests/scripts/all_tests.sh
 ```

-There's also a `test.sh` which is outdated atm, see [issue #580](https://github.com/scalableminds/webknossos-libs/issues/580).
+There is also a `test.sh` which is currently outdated, see [issue #580](https://github.com/scalableminds/webknossos-libs/issues/580).

 ### cluster_tools package

-To test the SLURM setup a docker-compose setup is availble.
-Please see the the [respective Readme](https://github.com/scalableminds/webknossos-libs/blob/master/cluster_tools/README.md) for details.
+For testing the SLURM setup a docker-compose setup is availble.
+Please see the [respective Readme](https://github.com/scalableminds/webknossos-libs/blob/master/cluster_tools/README.md) for details.

 ## Documentation

-We render a common documentation for the webKnossos Server/Website and webknossos-libs from this repository using [mkdocs](https://www.mkdocs.org/).
+We render a common documentation for webKnossos itself and webknossos-libs from this repository using [mkdocs](https://www.mkdocs.org/).
 Source-files for the documentation are stored at `docs/src`:

 * `docs/src/webknossos`: Server & Website documentation, linked from the [webknossos repository](https://github.com/scalableminds/webknossos) (must be available under `docs/wk-repo`, see below).
 * `docs/src/api`: Generated using [pdoc](https://pdoc.dev) from Python docstrings.